magistrkim/threads-next/README.md

 </ul>
 </span>

-# Threads: Explore new connections, engage in real-time conversations,
+# Explore new connections
-# and enjoy an intuitive, user-friendly interface

 Threads Social Media strives to create an engaging and authentic social space where users can connect, share, and communicate effortlessly.
+Also enjoy the real-time conversations, and an intuitive, user-friendly interface

 <a>https://www.linkedin.com/in/nataliya-kachor-522170271/